 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On June 23 we honor the "Vladimir Icon of the Mother of God" which is sometimes referred to as "tenderness" because of the loving, intimate way it portrays Christ and His Mother.
+The "Vladimir Icon of the Mother of God" is sometimes referred to as "tenderness" because of the loving, intimate way it portrays Christ and His Mother.

-On this same day we read, in Matthew 12: 38-45, about some scribes and Pharisees who say to Jesus, "Teacher, we wish to see a sign from you."
+In Matthew 12: 38-45 we read about some scribes and Pharisees who say to Jesus, "Teacher, we wish to see a sign from you."
 Their attitude is apparent in the way they address Him, because their way is different from that of the disciples, and of many who believe in Him.
 When the disciples become desperately afraid in the storm-tossed boat on the sea, they awaken Him by saying, "Save, Lord, we are perishing" (8: 25).
 When He heals two blind men who are following and crying after Him, they answer His question, "Do you believe that I am able to do this?" by saying, "Yes, Lord" (9: 28).